-This section will help you work out what rights you have to your home if you split up with your partner, and provides information about welfare benefits and the rights of couples with dependent children.
+What rights do you have to stay in your home if you split up with your partner?
+This section provides information about welfare benefits and the rights of couples with dependent children.

 If you are at risk of domestic abuse it is important to get advice as soon as possible.
 Use our directory to find a local adviser, or call our free housing advice helpline.
 If you are unsafe you should leave the property.